Heichal HaTorah

 Yeshivas Heichal HaTorah is an Orthodox Jewish yeshiva high school located in Teaneck, New Jersey.
 The institution owns and operates the Jewish Center of Teaneck, where it is located.
 Heichal is unaffiliated with Israeli yeshivas under the same name.

-The school had 150 students enrolled for the 2019–20 school year.

 History

-Heichal HaTorah was established by Aryeh Stechler, Avi Goldenberg, and Yehuda Jacoby.
+Heichal HaTorah was established by Rabbi Aryeh Stechler, Mr. Avi Goldenberg, and Mr. Yehuda Jacoby.
 The group met in the autumn of 2012 to establish a yeshiva high school that would open in the fall of 2013.
 Their objective was to create an institution that combines a classic yeshiva schedule to sufficiently develop students' Torah studies with a rigorous secular studies department to give them the skillset needed for college and the professional workplace.
 Heichal HaTorah greeted its first class of 17 students on September 4, 2013.
 It graduated its first class on June 14, 2017.

-In 2017, Heichal introduced a Tikvah Humanities curriculum into its general studies courses.
+The school has an enrollment of 221 students.
+In 2017, the school introduced a Tikvah Humanities curriculum into its general studies courses.
 The course, in partnership with the Tikvah Fund, an educational foundation in New York, implements a neo-classical historical and literary curriculum.

-In 2019, Heichal's Tikvah curriculum was the subject of a Wall Street Journal opinion article entitled "Jerusalem meets Athens in New Jersey".
+Campus

+In 2016, Heichal HaTorah moved into its present location at the Jewish Center of Teaneck facility, located at 70 Sterling Place in Teaneck, New Jersey.
+Special events are held in the school's ballroom.
+The school hosts a townwide Simchat Beit HaShoeivah (lit.
+'Rejoicing of the Water-drawing House') celebration on its campus each year during the Sukkot holiday.

+Curriculum

+Heichal HaTorah students embark on a two-fold course of study familiar to them from their time in day school.
+On the one hand, there is a regimen of Judaic studies, with particular emphasis being placed on the Hebrew Bible and Talmud.
+The latter's importance can be seen from Heichal's encouragement of their students to complete the study of the scheduled masekhet (tractate) over the summer recess, with a subsequent siyum (lit. 'completion') celebration being held for them after the start of the fall semester, during Sukkot.
+In addition to the above, the school offers a full academic studies program (including some STEM subjects) such as biology, mathematics, English, history, business and finance.

+Programs

-Athletic program
+Athletic

-Heichal sponsors its own varsity and junior varsity basketball and softball teams known as the Heichal Hornets.
+Heichal HaTorah sponsors its own varsity and junior varsity (JV) basketball and softball teams known as the Heichal Hornets.
 In 2018, the Heichal Hornets won the NCYI JV Basketball League championship.
+On May 23, 2022, Heichal JV athlete Sachi Zauderer shot a game-winning 3-pointer in the championships, making it to ESPN's SportCenter Top 10.